NOC-MSM/NOC_Near_Present_Day/README.md

 ./setup {-s Archer2}
 ```
-The setup script downloads nemo, compiles tools and configurations.
+The setup script downloads nemo and medusa, compiles tools and configurations.
 Setup defaults to Anemone, which is ideally suited for fast development/turnaround of smaller configurations (e.g. eORCA025).

 ### Global eORCA025